SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Introduction

+The first step to better understanding the unaccounted for DL is reliable and robust sky-SB measurements.
+HST's capability as an ultra-sensitive, absolute photometer provides us with the necessary sensitivity to study the sky-SB.
+As a a result, our sky-SB measurements will enable the creation of improved, robust ZL models, and aid in constraining the amount of EBL and DL in the universe.

-In this report, we present our methods and results for the first SKYSURF goal: panchromatic sky-SB measurements of over 200,000 HST images.
-In Section \ref{sec:database}, we explain our SKYSURF database in detail.
+\citet[][hereafter SKYSURF-1]{windhorst_2022} summarizes Project SKYSURF, and \citet[][hereafter SKYSURF-2]{carleton_2022} provide in a pilot study upper limits to DL at three near-infrared wavelengths.
+This paper presents our methods and results for attaining robust panchromatic sky-SB measurements for all filters and all images in our SKYSURF database.
+In Section \ref{sec:database}, we describe our SKYSURF database in detail.
 Section \ref{sec:methods} then explains our methods for estimating the sky-SB from any HST image.
-Section \ref{sec:error} describes our sources of uncertainty.
-Section \ref{sec:choosing_reliable_skys} describes how we choose reliable sky-SB measurements.
-In Section \ref{sec:sky_vs_wave_results}, we show our sky-SB results across our entire database, including a SKYSURF spectral energy distribution (SED) of the sky-SB at HST wavelengths.
+In Section \ref{sec:sky_vs_wave_results}, we show our main sky-SB results across our entire database, including a SKYSURF spectral energy distribution (SED) of the sky-SB.
 We present updated SKYSURF DL limits in Section \ref{sec:diffuse_light_limits}.
-Finally, Section \ref{sec:data} explains SKYSURF data products that are released to the public.
+Finally, Section \ref{sec:data} describes the SKYSURF data products that are released to the public.